-But for now, the best way for users to stay informed and practice harm reduction is with the help of a psychedelic integration coach.
-If you’re interested in this type of support and how to get the most out of your psychedelic experiences, connect with a psychedelic coach today.
+But for now, the best way for users to stay informed and practice harm reduction is with the help of a psychedelic facilitator who provides preparation, trip sitting, and integration services throughout your journey.
+If you’re interested in this type of support and how to get the most out of your psychedelic experiences, connect with a psychedelic guide today.

 In the meantime, we’ve put together this comprehensive psychedelic dosage guide based on each type of substance.
 This guide will help you determine how much of each substance to take for your desired effect.
 We’ll state our recommended dose as well as what a light and a heavy dose would look like for reference.

 Recommended Dosage: 20 to 30 mg of psilocybin/70 kg of body mass (typically equates to about 1 to 2.5 grams of dried mushroom)

 It’s important to note that much of the research involving psilocybin has involved the active chemical compound itself—not the entire mushroom.
 Recreational psilocybin use typically involves the mushroom as a whole.

 Furthermore, different Psilocybe mushrooms contain different amounts of psilocybin, the ingredient that makes you “trip.”
 If you’re going to use a recommended dosage, you’ll have to do some math to work the weight of the mushrooms required to contain the amount of recommended psilocybin (mg).

 Fortunately, there are a few calculators that can help: this calculator allows you to choose from fresh or dried mushrooms or truffles, and this one breaks it down into different strains of mushroom and considers if you’re taking a monoamine oxidase inhibitor (MAOI) or not.